-Wednesday 24 July - Tuesday 3 September
+Thursday 24 July - Wednesday 3 September

 What creatures can you see on your journey around the Beeches?
-Unleash the explorer in you and discover some of the native creatures that live amongst the ancient trees with our trail and activity booklet for the summer holidays.
+Unleash the explorer in you and discover more about the wildlife of this fabulous nature reserve with this trail and activity booklet for the summer holidays.
 Aimed at explorers up to age 12.
 Pick up your copy from our Information Point and guide yourself along the route.
-Suggested donation £2.
-Bring a pencil.
+Bring a pencil!
+Suggested donation £3.